How to Write Tests

 test result: ok.
 0 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out; finished in 0.00s

-We pass 4 as the argument to assert_eq!, which is equal to the result of calling add_two(2).
-The line for this test is test tests::it_adds_two ... ok, and the ok text indicates that our test passed!
+We create a variable named result that holds the result of calling add_two(2).
+Then we pass result and 4 as the arguments to assert_eq!.
+The output line for this test is test tests::it_adds_two ... ok, and the ok text indicates that our test passed!

 Let’s introduce a bug into our code to see what assert_eq! looks like when it fails.
 Change the implementation of the add_two function to instead add 3: